je-can-code/CAEX/readme.md

 # Characters
 ## Alex the Fighter
 The male protagonist of the story.
-Specializes in melee type weapons, though is also capable of utilizing Bows and various ranged tools.
+Specializes in melee type weapons, though is also capable of utilizing Bows and letious ranged tools.

 ## Alice the Acolyte,
 The female protagonist of the story.
 Specializes in using magic staves to launch projectiles.
 Is also capable of a wide arsenal of spells based on the equipment being worn.